AhamedShaa/AtliQ_Hospitality_Analysis_PowerBI/README.md

 1.Learnt about telling data driven stories with this beautiful dashboard.
 2.Understanding the business requirement based on the data.
-3.Understanding use of charts and developing DAX measured,
+3.Understanding use of charts and developing DAX measured
-4.Developing beautiful UI
-5.Giving smart narration to the dashboard.